ihark/pinimatic/README.md

  + Support for multiple Email Addresses with verification & primary setting
  + Local User Accounts & Social Account Connections
  + Notification management
+ + Avatars with gravatar support.
+Create by url, upload, or get from social networks.

 ### Current Admin Features
  + Invitation Only Mode for new registrations